 - to develop a social network for parents.

 The format for the sessions will of course vary but generally there will be a variety of indoor and outdoor activities to choose from and the range of these will vary from week to week.
 A time is usually set aside for parents to enjoy a cup of tea or coffee and for children to have a drink and something to eat.
-There will also be excursions planned for the group, throughout the year.
 From time to time the co-ordinator may invite representatives from other community organisations to attend the sessions to meet parents informally and to provide information about services to support families.
-Suggestions for the program are also welcome.

 It is important for parents to be actively involved with their children in the program.
 Parents are responsible for the children they bring along and need to maintain a close observation and interaction with children in relation to language development, effective use of equipment and materials, general behaviour, toileting, etc. Everyone helps with the workload eg tidying up, packing toys and equipment away, washing cups etc.